Creamy Roasted Pepper and Tomato Soup

 Want to add just a little spice to your cold winter night?
 Why not try this Roasted Red Bell Pepper and Tomato soup!
 Served warm or cold, it’s just what you need for a light lunch.

-- 2 red bell peppers, sliced and roasted
+- 2 red bell peppers (2 yellow bell peppers), sliced and roasted

 - 8 cherry tomato roasted